Thaumatized/Thaumatized/README.md

 C#: Lots of experience.
 Babys first language, used for games and bots and some miscellanious programs.
 Python: A whole lot of experience.
 Go to messing around language.
 My relationship with python is definitely a love-hate one.
 PHP: A lot of experience.
 Backends tend to be more suitable for me, this goes for PHP too.
-SQL: An obvious companiion for PHP.
+SQL: An obvious companion for PHP.
 JavaScript: Quite a bit of experience.
 Besides boring front end scripting I have also made a few games with it.

 C: New to, but currently working on a project with it.